Clean Energy Improvement Program

 Improve property values and achieve your community sustainability goals

-The Clean Energy Improvement Program (CEIP) is Alberta’s innovative financing tool that enables residential and commercial property owners to pay for energy efficiency and renewable energy upgrades.
-The program gives property owners access to flexible, long-term financing through their municipality.
-Unlike a traditional loan, repayment is facilitated by a tax added to the property’s tax bill.
-The Clean Energy Improvement Program is made possible by the Government of Alberta.
+The Clean Energy Improvement Program is Alberta’s innovative financing tool that offers a new way to pay for energy efficiency and renewable energy upgrades.
+This program enables residential and commercial property owners in participating municipalities to access flexible, long-term financing and pay it off through their property tax bill.

 Flexible financing

-Alberta’s Clean Energy Improvement Program (CEIP) provides municipalities the opportunity to offer competitive financing to property owners for energy efficiency and renewable energy upgrades.
+CEIP provides municipalities the opportunity to offer competitive financing to property owners for energy efficiency and renewable energy upgrades.
 CEIP covers up to 100 per cent of project costs and offers convenient repayment through property owners’ regular property tax bill.

 What makes CEIP different from all other financing options available in the market is that the project financing is attached to the property, not the property owner.
 If the property is sold, the new owner assumes responsibility for repayment, while also enjoying the benefits of the upgrade.
 CEIP project financing can be repaid at any time.
 Interest rates and terms are set by each participating municipality.

-For renovations that make a difference
+Renovations that make a difference

 Property owners benefit from lower interest rates secured by their municipality and approval is primarily based on mortgage and property tax payment history.